UvaCsl/HemoCell/doc/user_guide/cases/pipeflow_with_preinlet.rst

 .. note::

-   Although the original cell positionings can be purely aimed at populating the pre-inlet region of the domain, there is of course no limitation to pack the full domain.
+   Although the original cell positioning can be purely aimed at populating the pre-inlet region of the domain, there is of course no limitation to pack the full domain.
 In that case, the cells that are present in the pre-inlet at initialisation will be subjected to the periodic behaviour of the pre-inlet